 - The CDC’s moratorium only delays any eviction until after March 31, 2021, unless extended by the CDC.

 - Tenants can still be evicted for other issues that don’t include nonpayment of rent.

 - All adults listed on the lease must sign their own declaration form, in order to be protected under the moratorium.

 - This moratorium expires March 31, 2021 unless amended.

 You can download the published order here, with the declaration form attached, and a separate declaration form that has been formatted for easier reading here.
 In the separate form, only the formatting was changed — the original text from the CDC remains.
 Both files are in PDF format.
 If you need information in other languages, please go to the National Low Income Housing Coalition’s website for fact sheets in Arabic, Simplified Chinese, Traditional Chinese, Spanish, Tagalog, and Vietnamese.
 (Fact sheets are in PDF format).

 If you are a Maryland tenant, and need legal representation or legal advice, please contact the following organizations:

-If you need financial assistance, please see these available programs (each has eligibility requirements you must meet).
+If you need financial assistance, please see these available programs (each has eligibility requirements you must meet, and are only available to residents of that county or city).
 If you have questions, please contact the organizations directly.
-This list will be updated as additional programs become available.